JC Penney outlook spooks Wall Street

+NEW YORK (AP) — J.C.
+Penney cut its outlook for the year as it trims costs to help offset declining revenue.
-PLANO, Texas (AP) — J.C.
-Penney is reporting a first-quarter loss along the lines of what analysts had expected, but also strong revenue.

-The company’s outlook for the year is short of most projections, however.
-Shares slid 5 percent early Thursday.
+The company’s first-quarter loss is along the lines of what analysts had expected, and revenue topped expectations.
+But its outlook for the year is short of most projections.

-The loss was $78 million, or 25 cents per share.
-The loss, adjusted for one-time items, was 22 cents per share.
+The quarterly loss narrowed to $78 million, or 25 cents per share.
+Adjusted for one-time items, the loss was 22 cents per share.

-The Plano, Texas, department store posted revenue of $2.67 billion, beating projections of $2.6 billion, according to a survey by Zacks Investment Research.

 Most Read Business Stories